wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 Cost of Bitcoin transaction fees does not impact profitability because proceeds are much larger.
 Victims transfer money in amounts that exceed the fees and ad campaigns.
 Spammers never spam without pushing narratives that provide excuses, e.g. "those cats in JPEGs are art".
 Spamming with random data would not be profitable.

 In consequence of high fees Bitcoin is less decentralized.
 There are more and more "uneconomical UTXOs" with amounts that are not sufficient to cover the spam-inflated fee to transact.
 They are effectively removed from circulation.
-Their owners can't partipate in the network while a few privilaged ones gain exclusive access (power) what adversely affects decentralization.
+Their owners can't participate in the network while a few privileged ones gain exclusive access (power) what adversely affects decentralization.
 Segwit mispricing and other vulnerabilities make it cheaper to keep the barrier and concentrate power in fewer and fewer hands.
 They may be exploited (and fees remain high) as long as the struggle for power lasts.

 ### Everything is good for Bitcoin

 This statement would mean that **Bitcoin is perfect and has no flaws or surface attack at all**.
 This will most likely **always be wrong**.
 The reason why everything is good for Bitcoin is that **Bitcoin can adapt**, thanks to its nodes allegedly, against attacks and defend itself that way.
 But this **requires an immune reaction that is currently considered as useless**.
 Nothing is indestructible, nothing is perfect.
 Bitcoin needs participants to actively defend it and address new attack vectors.
 That does not mean implementing soft-forks to defend against everything.
 Mempool policies, relay policies, long-term miner incentives, social campaigns, ... are all part of the toolkit that needs to be gradually deployed to defend the network.
 This toolkit can become increasingly more aggressive until the ultimate "*defense*", in the case of a miner concerted attack for example, where nodes would migrate to a new Proof-of-Work algorithm and reject SHA256 mined blocks for example.
 {: style="text-align: justify"}

+##

 ## What can you do about it?